github/developer.github.com/content/v3/activity/events/types.md

 target_url
 : **string** - The optional link added to the status.

+branches
+: **array** - An array of branch objects containing the status' SHA.
+These branches definitely contain the given SHA, but it may or may not be the head of any of them.
+A maximum of 10 branches will be attached to the event.

 ## TeamAddEvent

 Triggered when a [user is added to a team](/v3/orgs/teams/#add-team-member) or when a [repository is added to a team](/v3/orgs/teams/#add-team-repo).